raquelredo/raquelredo.github.io_site/_portfolio/007-signal-language.md

 ---
-title: "Credit Card Fault detection"
+title: "American Signal Language Recognition"
 layout: post
 excerpt: "The overall goal of this project is to build a word recognizer for American Sign Language video sequences, demonstrating the power of probabalistic models."
 tags: [Python, Machine learning, Udacity, Artificial Intelligence, Probabilistic Models]